-Yes, you can lock your tap beer using a lock and key tap lock system specially designed to attach to your faucet without damaging it.
+Yes, you can lock your draft beer dispenser or kegerator using a lock and key tap lock system specially designed to attach to your faucet without damaging it.

 There are many reasons why you might want to have a lock on your beer tap, obviously to stop someone who shouldn’t be in there is one of them.